Jongens van goede begrijpe (2022)

 The boys were 'divided,' as recorded in a travelogue.
 Lourens was assigned to Cornelis de Houtman, a Dutch merchant leading the four ships of the Compagnie van Verre, a precursor to the Dutch East India Company (VOC).
 Madagascar was to serve Jan Jansz Carel de Jonge, scion of a wealthy Amsterdam merchant family.
 Their stories, emblematic of the countless untold sufferings, are crucial to understanding the broader narrative of colonial exploitation.

-During my residency at the Rijksmuseum, I aim to delve deeply into the representation of seafaring, cartography, trade, and exploration within the collection and explore how these elements intertwine with the cultural and political fabric of Black people across the Black Atlantic.
+This commission had me delve deeply into the representation of seafaring, cartography, trade, and exploration within the collection and explore how these elements intertwine with the cultural and political fabric of Black people across the Black Atlantic.
 My work will take the form of interventions in the collection, offering a critical commentary on the foundations of Dutch capitalism and reclaiming the historical relationship between import, export, and Black bodies.
 I plan to scrutinize the museum's porcelain collection, ship models, and maps to uncover and retell personal stories of those impacted by colonialism.

 As the fleet continued towards present-day Indonesia, conflict ensued.
 In 1596, after fierce battles in the East Javan city of Madeira, the Dutch enslaved two more boys, who were then taken aboard the Hollandia alongside Lourens and Madagascar.
 These young lives, forcibly intertwined with the Dutch maritime exploits, epitomize the brutal reality of colonialism.